• Skip to main content

 • Strategy – the plan that will help your company gain an advantage over any of your competitors.

-• Structure – the plan or the layout that will define your entire organizational structure.
+• Structure – the plan or the layout that will define your entire organizational chart structure.

-• Systems – business and technical knowledge your employees already use to complete their daily tasks.
+• Systems – business and technical knowledge that your employees already use to complete their daily tasks.

 Soft elements are as follows: